s-wxy/s-wxy.github.io/about/index.md

 I love listening and sharing.

 I see myself as a data scientist.
-A person can tell the story in data.
+A person can tell stories in data.
 A person can help solving the real world's problems.

 I see computer science as a tool.
-A tool can be used to discover the knowledge of this worls.
+A tool can be used to discover the knowledge of this world.
 A tool can illustrate the beauty of 1 and 0 from one to another.